-A writer before he was an attorney, Mr. Martini worked as a newspaper reporter in Los Angeles and a capital correspondent at the state house in Sacramento, California.
-It was while he covered the “Helter Skelter” murder trial, and watched… More about Steve Martini
+Steve Martini worked as a newspaper reporter in Los Angeles and as a capital correspondent at the state house in Sacramento, California.
+An honors graduate at the University of California at Santa Cruz, Mr. Martini holds his law degree from… More about Steve Martini

 Ebook | $7.99

 Published by Berkley Jun 25, 2002| 336 Pages| ISBN 9781101219140